“How do I start?” is a common question people ask when considering improving their diet and making healthier choices.

 Go through your pantry, fridge and freezer and bin the opened or out-of-date items, donate any canned goods to charity, or even give leftovers to friends.
 Just get rid of all the junk.
 If there’s anything your family will eat that you’d prefer not to, move it to another shelf where you can’t see it.
 (Or just try to get rid of it without them noticing!)
-And a word of warning: do NOT keep that unopened packet of Tim-Tams – you will eat them in a moment of weakness.
+And a word of warning: do NOT keep that unopened packet of chocolate biscuits – you will eat them in a moment of weakness.

 2. Make a meal plan

-Write out your schedule for the upcoming week or however long you want to prep for, say four or five days.
+Plan out your schedule for the upcoming week or however long you want to prep for, say four or five days.
 Include all commitments such as work, study, social engagements and exercise.
 (You can pick up weekly planners from most newsagents or stores like Kiki K, find a template online, or just make one yourself – it doesn’t have to be fancy.) *Update: Get my free weekly meal planner here!*

 Then plan your meals, considering: